12 Types of Walls Used for Interior & Exterior Construction

 A load-bearing wall is also known as a bearing wall.
 In a load-bearing structure, the wall takes all the load and doesn't have any columns or beams.
 It is one of the earliest wall inventions used by gothic architects.

 Load-bearing walls can be used as both interior and exterior walls.
 As an interior load-bearing holds the weight of the above floor, it is not easy to remodel or remove the wall without any external support.
 It needs the support of a beam to reconstruct a wall without destroying the whole building.
+Always use caution regarding load-bearing walls.

 The materials of load-bearing types of walls are sized stone masonry, random rabble masonry, bricks, solid blocks, cement mortar, lime mortar, etc.